-How you can help Atlanta’s immigrant and refugee communities right now
+Specific ways you can support Atlanta’s immigrant and refugee communities right now

 We’ve been gathering information about what concerned folks can do to support immigrant and refugee communities.

-Since the start of 2025, we’ve been learning about how local groups serving immigrant and refugee communities have been impacted directly or indirectly by changes at the federal level- whether its through federal funding freezes or through an increase in people looking for legal support or a need for gas money so families can visit their loved ones in detention.
+Since the start of 2025, we’ve been learning about how local groups serving immigrant and refugee communities have been impacted directly or indirectly by changes at the federal level.
+Several nonprofits had their funding frozen or cut; increased ICE arrests and detention has meant a need for more pro bono or low bono legal support, and cash assistance for impacted loves ones is an increasing need.
 We’ve also been staying updated on ongoing needs, and have compiled this list on ways to offer your support.

 Direct monetary or material donations